*Keep your frame in sight as a reminder to pause and refocus when you need it.

 Founder & Lead Designer

+I was not okay sitting still at a desk and being talked at all day.
 The phrases I heard most were “sit still” and “be quiet.”
-Because I couldn’t do either, they were usually followed by “get out!”
+Because I couldn’t do either, they were usually followed by, “get out!”

 I didn’t really mind getting kicked out of class.
 Honestly, it was preferred.